PreferredAI/cornac/tutorials/add_model.md

 ```

 ### 3. Making your recommender available to Cornac
-As you may have already noticed, Cornac treats each recommender model as a separate module, so as to reduce coupling and ease contribution of new models.
+As you may have already noticed, Cornac treats each recommender model as a separate module, so as to reduce coupling and ease the contribution of new models.
 This is the reason why you need to include a `pmf/__init__.py` file:
 ```python
 from .recom_pmf import PMF
 ```